Beth Israel Hit with New Restraining Order After Activists Again Try to Block Closure

 Mt.
 Sinai has been hit with a new restraining order blocking it from shutting down Beth Israel, which it wants to close after claiming that the E. 16th hospital has lost around $1 billion in the past decade.
-Healthcare advocates, who note that Beth Israel is not uniquely unprofitable compared to the corporation’s other Manhattan hospitals, earned the order after making a final bid to halt its closure.
+Healthcare advocates, who note that Beth Israel is not the only unprofitable hospital in the corporation’s Manhattan portfolio, earned the order after making a final bid to halt its closure.

 The umbrella of advocates who made the filing refer to themselves as the Community Coalition to Save Beth Israel and the NY Eye & Ear Infirmary.
 There was already one restraining order in place as recently as this week, which the Coalition earned in March.
 That restraining order was lifted on Aug.
 12 after Judge Nicholas Moyne dismissed the Coalition’s original lawsuit, citing the NYS Department of Health’s sign-off of Mt.
 Sinai’s modified closure plan last month.
 However, Judge Moyne noted that he was doing so without “prejudice,” allowing the plaintiffs to submit a slightly altered iteration of the suit that challenges the DOH’s decision.